Kennuel/JavaIOCExample/readme.md

 # A Simple Example for IOC with Annotations
-Fabric and loader for different approaches
+Factory method and loader for different approaches to use ioc in java with annotations